The Student Health Center is not a walk-in clinic but some same-day appointments are available each day.

 Please bring your provincial health card to your appointment.

 Student Health Services expects at least 24 hours notice if you are unable to attend your apointment.
-You will be charged for all missed appointments.
+You may be charged for missed appointments.

 If you are unsure about whether or not to see a doctor, please call the Saskatchewan Health Line at 811 for advice.